BitToby777/SaveTheTurtles/README.md

-This is an adventure game that allows you to choose options for a turtle, while being coded using Turtle.
+This is an adventure game that allows you to control a turtle.
+This program is coded using Python Turtle.